Two new rigs to join ‘one of the largest operating jack-up fleets in the world’

 Abdulrahman Abdullah Al Seiari, Chief Executive Officer of ADNOC Drilling, commented: “ADNOC Drilling takes another exciting step in executing our accelerated growth strategy as a key enabler of ADNOC’s production capacity.
 The acquisition of these new jack-up rigs consolidates our position as the owner of one of the largest operating jack-up fleets in the world and will significantly boost company revenues, cash flow and shareholder returns over the coming years.”

-The UAE-based firm explained that the two new rigs have a combined cost of $140 million and will join the company’s fleet to start operations by the end of 2022.
-Following the listing on the Abu Dhabi Securities Exchange in October 2021, ADNOC Drilling has “rapidly expanded” its fleet from 96 to 105 owned rigs, as of 31 July 2022.
-With the addition of these two premium jack-up rigs, the UAE giant underscored that it will own “one of the largest operating fleets of offshore jack-up rigs in the world,” with 32 rigs.
-The firm also underlined that it has plans for further fleet growth.
+The UAE-based firm explains that the two new rigs have a combined cost of $140 million and will join the company’s fleet to start operations by the end of 2022.
+Following the listing on the Abu Dhabi Securities Exchange in October 2021, ADNOC Drilling “rapidly expanded” its fleet from 96 to 105 owned rigs, as of 31 July 2022.
+With the addition of these two premium jack-up rigs, the UAE giant says that it will own “one of the largest operating fleets of offshore jack-up rigs in the world,” with 32 rigs.
+The firm also has plans for further fleet growth.